cepem/rovaccine/README.md

 Simple Node.js cron that checks the Official Romanian Covid Vaccine platform for available slots in your area.

+# UPDATE: FUN IS OVER!
+The romanian government introduced a waiting list feature which makes this script quite uselesss.
+There's no point in using this anymore.

 Disclaimer:

 I developed this bot for my personal usage and I will not be responding to issues or code-style comments.
 If you have any improvements, feel free to open a pull request and I'll be happy to accept your changes.